The Twilight Zone: Season 1 (1959–1960)

 The Twilight Zone premiered on October 2, 1959, to rave reviews.
 "Twilight Zone is about the only show on the air that I actually look forward to seeing.
 It's the one series that I will let interfere with other plans", said Terry Turner for the Chicago Daily News.
 Daily Variety ranked it with "the best that has ever been accomplished in half-hour filmed television" and the New York Herald Tribune found the show to be "certainly the best and most original anthology series of the year".

-Even as the show proved popular with television critics, it struggled to find a receptive audience.
+While the show proved popular with television critics, it struggled to find a receptive audience.
 CBS was banking on a rating of at least 21 or 22, but its initial numbers were much worse.
 The series' future was jeopardized when its third episode, "Mr. Denton on Doomsday" earned a 16.3 rating.
 Still, the show attracted a large enough audience to survive a brief hiatus in November, after which it finally surpassed its competition on ABC and NBC and persuaded its sponsors (General Foods and Kimberly-Clark) to stay on until the end of the season.
 However, by the end of the first season the show "seemed doomed" by some.

-Both sponsors appeared ready to pull out, and even if the show did continue CBS was said to be planning to replace Serling with a more prestigious host and narrator, even offering it to Orson Welles.
-However in the end everything was worked out.
+Both sponsors appeared ready to pull out.
+Even if the show continued, CBS was said to be planning to replace Serling with a more prestigious host and narrator, even offering it to Orson Welles.
+In the end everything was worked out.
 Only Kimberly-Clark dropped their sponsorship, and Colgate-Palmolive stepped in as the replacement sponsor.
 Orson Welles turned down the offer to do the show.
-While all of this was taking place Serling went to New York, hoping at least to preserve the right to do the closing narration.
-Much to his surprise the network did a complete reversal, and instead of dropping him it expanded his role as host by having him also do an opening introduction.
+While this was taking place Serling went to New York, hoping to at least preserve the right to do the closing narration.
+To his surprise the network did a complete reversal.
+Instead of dropping him, it expanded his role as host, by having him also do an opening introduction.